vtamara/cocoon-ajax-project-objective-result-indicator/README.md

 ## Routes

-The first scaffold will generate default routes for projects, we can add routes to create and delete objectives, results and indicators, so `config/routes.rb` will be:
+The first scaffold generated default routes for projects, we added routes to create and delete objectives, results and indicators, so `config/routes.rb` became:
 ```ruby
 Rails.application.routes.draw do
   resources :projects